zzb5233/tutorials/vm-ubuntu-20.04/README.md

   them.
 If you try double-clicking those icons, it pops up a window saying "This file 'Wireshark' seems to be a desktop entry.
 What do you want to do with it?" with buttons for "Open", "Execute", and "Cancel".
-Clicking "Open" causes the file to be opened using the Atom editor.
 Clicking "Execute" executes the associated command.
   If you do a mouse middle click on one of these desktop icons, a popup menu appears where the second-to-bottom choice is "Trust this executable".
 Selecting that causes the exclamation mark to go away,